T-shirt: History

 By the Great Depression, the T-shirt was often the default garment to be worn when doing farm or ranch chores, as well as other times when modesty called for a torso covering but conditions called for lightweight fabrics.
-Following World War II, it was worn by Navy men as undergarments and slowly became common to see veterans wearing their uniform trousers with their T-shirts as casual clothing.
-The shirts became even more popular in the 1950s after Marlon Brando wore one in A Streetcar Named Desire, finally achieving status as fashionable, stand-alone, outerwear garments.
+Following World War II, it was worn by Navy men as undergarments; gradually, veterans could be seen wearing their uniform trousers with their T-shirts as casual clothing.
+The shirts became even more popular in the 1950s after Marlon Brando wore one in A Streetcar Named Desire, and they finally achieved status as fashionable, stand-alone, outerwear garments.
 Often boys wore them while doing chores and playing outside, eventually opening up the idea of wearing them as general-purpose casual clothing.

 Printed T-shirts were in limited use by 1942 when an Air Corps Gunnery School T-shirt appeared on the cover of Life magazine.
 In the 1960s, printed T-shirts gained popularity for self-expression as well as for advertisements, protests, and souvenirs.

 Current versions are available in many different designs and fabrics, and styles include crew-neck and V-neck shirts.
 T-shirts are among the most worn garments of clothing used today.
 T-shirts are especially popular with branding for companies or merchandise, as they are inexpensive to make and purchase.

 Trends

 T-shirts were originally worn as undershirts, but are now worn frequently as the only piece of clothing on the top half of the body, other than possibly a brassiere or, rarely, a waistcoat (vest).
 T-shirts have also become a medium for self-expression and advertising, with any imaginable combination of words, art and photographs on display.

 A T-shirt typically extends to the waist.
 Variants of the T-shirt, such as the V-neck, have been developed.
 Hip hop fashion calls for tall-T shirts which may extend down to the knees.
 A similar item is the T-shirt dress or T-dress, a dress-length T-shirt that can be worn without pants.
 Long T-shirts are also sometimes worn by women as nightgowns.
-A 1990s trend in women's clothing involved tight-fitting cropped T-shirt or crop tops short enough to reveal the midriff.
+A 1990s trend in women's clothing involved tight-fitting cropped T-shirts, called crop tops, short enough to reveal the midriff.
 Another less popular trend is wearing a short-sleeved T-shirt of a contrasting color over a long-sleeved T-shirt, which is known as layering.
-T-shirts that are tight to the body are called fitted, tailored or baby doll T-shirts.
+Tight-fitting T-shirts are called fitted, tailored or baby doll T-shirts.

-With the rise of social media and video sharing sites also came numerous tutorials on DIY T-shirt projects.
-These videos typically provided instructions on how to modify an old shirt into a new, more fashionable form.
+The rise of social media and video sharing sites led to the growth of tutorials on DIY T-shirt projects.
+These videos typically provide instructions on how to modify an old shirt into a new, more fashionable form.